NorwoodAndBrixtonFoodbank/nbf-website/README.md

 ### Helpful commands

 * `npm run dev` to launch the website locally
-    * This has hot-reloading, so will update every time you save any TypeScript document.
+    * This has hot-reloading, so will update every time you save any TypeScript document

-* `npm run lint_fix` to get ESLint to try and fix any linting mistakes, and to report anything it cannot fix.
+* `npm run lint_fix` to get ESLint to try and fix any linting mistakes, and to report anything it cannot fix

 * `npm run post_checkout` to ensure the database and packages are up-to-date after switching to a new branch
   * install new packages
   * reset the database
   * create one test user of each role